arxignis/ssl-storage/README.md

 ### Automated Renewal with Cron

 You can set up a cron job to automatically check and renew certificates periodically.
-The application will automatically check certificate expiration and renew certificates when needed.
+The application must be running as a service (see "Running as a Service" below), and the cron job should call the HTTP API endpoint to trigger certificate checks.

 #### Example Cron Job